ubccapico/canvascli/README.md

 so do that first if you don't have one already.

 > When running `canvascli`,
-you can either enter your Canvas token when prompted at the command line (ideally using a password manager, e.g. [KeePassXC](https://keepassxc.org/)), or store it in an environment variable named `CANVAS_PAT` (if you are using GitBash's default terminal on Windows, you will not be able to paste into the terminal prompt and defining the environmental variable is required).
+you can either paste your Canvas token when prompted at the command line (ideally using a password manager, e.g. [KeePassXC](https://keepassxc.org/)), or [store it in an environment variable](https://www.poftut.com/how-to-set-environment-variables-for-linux-windows-bsd-and-macosx/) named `CANVAS_PAT`.

 Typing `canvascli` at the command prompt will show the general help message including the available sub-commands.